List of awards and nominations received by Shreya Ghoshal: Filmfare Awards Bangla

-The Filmfare Awards East is the Bengali segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the East Indian (Bengali) film industry.
-Ghoshal received nine nominations in the category of Best Female Playback Singer.
+The Filmfare Awards Bangla is the Bengali segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the East Indian (Bengali) film industry.
+Ghoshal received eleven nominations in the category of Best Female Playback Singer.

 Filmfare Awards Marathi

 The Filmfare Awards Marathi is the Marathi segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the Marathi cinema.
-Ghoshal has received three nominations.
+Ghoshal has received eight nominations for the Best Female Playback Singer.

 Filmfare Awards South

 The Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the South Indian film industry.
-Ghoshal is the most awarded and also the most nominated singer by Filmfare South, receiving ten awards from forty-five nominations.
+Ghoshal is the most awarded and also the most nominated person by Filmfare South, receiving ten awards from forty-eight nominations.